Holocaust Read to Remember

 After losing her family and everything she knew in the Nazi concentration camps, Gerta is finally liberated, only to find herself completely alone.
 Without her papa, her music, or even her true identity, she must move past the task of surviving and on to living her life.
 In the displaced persons camp where she is staying, Gerta meets Lev, a fellow teen survivor who she just might be falling for, despite her feelings for someone else.
 With a newfound Jewish identity she never knew she had, and a return to the life of music she thought she lost forever, Gerta must choose how to build a new future.

-White Bird: A Wonder Story By R. J. Palacio
+White Bird: A Wonder Story (A Graphic Novel) By R. J. Palacio

 In R. J. Palacio’s bestselling collection of stories Auggie & Me, which expands on characters in Wonder, readers were introduced to Julian’s grandmother, Grandmère.
 Here, Palacio makes her graphic novel debut with Grandmère’s heartrending story: how she, a young Jewish girl, was hidden by a family in a Nazi-occupied French village during World War II; how the boy she and her classmates once shunned became her savior and best friend.